8. Appendix: Course Software

 • for the following steps, make sure you have no projects open and are looking at the welcome window as in the attached screenshot

-• conventional text editor (OK for general development but not recommended for working with PlusCal/TLA+, though one can use them with the standalone TLA Toolbox)
+• conventional text editor (OK for general development but not recommended for working with Alloy or PlusCal/TLA+, though one can use them with the standalone TLA Toolbox)

 • Emacs